DeenLennon/alx-system_engineering-devops/0x19-postmortem/README.md

 API INFRASTRUCTURE OUTAGE
 In the course of this week I experienced an outage in my API infrastructure.
 Today I am providing an incident report that details the nature of the outage and my response.

-The following is the incident report for the Google API infrastructure outage that occurred on January 30, 2023.
+The following is the incident report for the Google API infrastructure outage that occurred on April 25, 2023.
 I understand this service issue has impacted my valued developers and users, and I apologize to everyone who was affected.

 Issue Summary